JSBSim-Team/jsbsim/joss_paper/paper.md

 # State of the Field

-In the research community, several tools are used to model flight dynamics, but they often present significant limitations for automated research or high-fidelity academic studies.
+In the research community, several tools are used to model flight dynamics, but they are often unavailable for public use or present significant limitations for automated research or high-fidelity academic studies.
+The Trick simulation environment, developed at NASA Johnson Space Center, was released as open source software in 2015.
+POST2 - successor to POST, Program to Optimize Simulated Trajectories, developed over 50 years ago - is still used internally within NASA to this day, as a trusted and well-verified tool.

 ## Comparative Analysis